ssmirr/appdev-chapters/loops.md

 # Loops in Ruby

-## Conditionally doing something once
+## if: conditionally doing something once

 Consider the following program, which utilizes an `if` statement: